fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

     - `instances` - the number of times this rule occurred in this submission/file (secondary: significance)
     - `category` - the category of the rule (secondary: significance)
     - `impact` - the impact specified for this rule (secondary: significance)
-    - `description` - the description of the rule (secondary: significance)
+    - `description` - the description of the rule
 - `order`: (string) the sort order.
 Defaults to `desc` if not provided.
 Valid values are:
     - `desc`
     - `asc`